owja/ioc/README.md

 console.log(example.myOtherSerice);
 ```

-If you run this example you should see the content of your example services.
+If we run this example we should see the content of our example services.

 ### Unit testing with IoC

-You can snapshot and restore a container for unit testing.
-You can make multiple snapshots in a row,
+We can snapshot and restore a container for unit testing.
-but that is not recommend.
+We are able to make multiple snapshots in a row too.

 ```ts
 beforeEach(() => {